-1. FFO, Core FFO and AFFO for the year ended December 31, 2021 include income from a lease termination fee of \$8.7 million, which is recorded in Revenue from tenants in the consolidated statements of operations.
-The termination fee of approximately \$9.0 million was paid by the tenant at the end of the lease term on January 4, 2022, was earned and recorded as income evenly over the period from September 3, 2021 through January 4, 2022.
+^{1.} FFO, Core FFO and AFFO for the three months ended March 31, 2022 include income from a lease termination fee of \$0.3 million, which is recorded in revenue from tenants in the consolidated statement of operations.
+The termination fee of approximately \$9.0 million which was paid by the tenant at the end of the lease term on January 4, 2022 was earned and recorded as income evenly over the period from September 3, 2021 through January 4, 2022.

-2. Represents amounts related to deferred rent pursuant to lease negotiations which qualify for FASB relief for which rent was deferred but not reduced.
+^{2.} Represents amounts related to deferred rent pursuant to lease negotiations which qualify for FASB relief for which rent was deferred but not reduced.
 These amounts are included in the straight-line rent receivable on our balance sheet but are considered to be earned revenue attributed to the current period for rent that was deferred, for purposes of AFFO, as they are expected to be collected.
 Accordingly, when the deferred amounts are collected, the amounts reduce AFFO.
+As of March 31, 2023, the Company has collected all previously deferred rents.

-3. For AFFO purposes, we adjust for unrealized gains and losses.
-For the year ended December 31, 2022, the gain on derivative instruments was \$18.6 million which consisted of unrealized gains of \$9.2 million.
-For the year ended December 31, 2021, the gain on derivative instruments was \$18.6 million.
-For the year ended December 31, 2021, the gain on derivative instruments was \$5.8 million which consisted of unrealized gains of \$6.3 million and realized losses of \$0.5 million.
-For the year ended December 31, 2020, the loss on derivative instruments was \$2.3 million which consisted of unrealized losses of \$6.8 million and realized gains of \$4.5 million.
+^{3.} For AFFO purposes, we add back unrealized (gain) loss.
+For the three months ended March 31, 2023, the loss on derivative instruments was \$1.7 million which consisted of unrealized losses of \$2.6 million and realized gains of \$0.9 million.
+For the three months ended March 31, 2022, the gain on derivative instruments was \$4.6 million which consisted of unrealized gains of \$4.2 million and realized gains of \$0.4 million.